2025 ~ 40 Over 40

 What wonderful things can younger women look forward to at your age?
 Younger women and girls, might think that it's scary getting older.
 Let's inspire them!

 Freedom to live your life out loud on your own terms and not worry or care about what others say or think.
-Little things that might have worried or bothered me when I younger have no space in my thoughts now.
-My happiness is about me, and not what others think or say about me.
+Little things that might have worried or bothered me when I was younger m, have no space in my thoughts now.
+My happiness is about me and not what others think or say about me.
 Learn to control your peace of mind and freedom to live out loud now and it will be an added value later.
-I love the person I am today and looking back I love that person too, but doubted her because of others.
+I love the person I am today and looking back, I loved that person too, but doubted her because of others.

 Share tips on how you celebrate yourself, what you do for fun, and self care.